Sing a Better Song

 The Inaugural RSCM Annual Lecture with The Right Reverend Dr David Stancliffe

-We are delighted to welcome our good friend David to give the very first RSCM Annual Lecture live from our home in Sarum College, Salisbury.
+We were delighted to welcome our good friend David to give the very first RSCM Annual Lecture live from our home in Sarum College, Salisbury.

 Who could have known when the theme was chosen that singing in church (and the tight restrictions on it) would be such a hot topic!

-Fascinating for those who enjoy listening to church music as well as active singers, David’s lecture will explore:
+It was a fascinating lecture for those who enjoy listening to church music as well as active singers, David’s lecture explored:

 - – What singing does for us,